Aarception/Mo-information-security-portfolio/README.md

 ***When, and if that happens, any financial benefit that results from this material, including the Market intelligence, the entirety of the 'Dataset,' excepting the 3 intellectual specifications, but including any proceeds from publication, engagement, regulatory contribution, etc, will be donated to reskilling/retooling Charities with verifiable commitments.***

+I am now in the most important competition of my life: the faster, and more effective my contribution to society, the more quickly, and consequential my contribution in support of verifying commitments to aspirants of reskilling and retooling programs.

 Stewardship Is Care, Which is Whole.

 ![Conclusion](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/Motive_Entrapment.png)